 make test-all-gateway # Run all test tiers for a service

-We use Ginkgo/Gomega BDD for testing and follow a TDD workflow.
+We use Ginkgo/Gomega BDD for testing and follow a strict TDD workflow with a defense-in-depth testing pyramid (unit, integration, E2E).
 See the Developer Guide for environment setup, build targets, and test commands.

 Contributing